Kaisen-san/SmartParkingMaua/README.md

 git clone "https://github.com/KaisenSan/SmartParkingMaua"
 ```

-### Running the solution:
+### Running the solution
-In order to run the solution, you will need a webcam supported by the pygame library and a proximity sensor connected in the IOs shown in the image below:
+In order to run the solution, you will need a webcam supported by the ``pygame library`` and a proximity sensor connected in the IOs shown in the image below:

 ![Sensor setup](sensor_setup.jpg?raw=true "Sensor setup")